 My experience as an editor

 For many years I’ve worked freelance as a manuscript assessor.
 My clients include published and aspiring authors.
 I specialise in Junior, Middle Grade and Young Adult fiction and my experience in these areas includes: in-house editorial (Penguin & Egmont in the UK), freelance editorial, children’s book-buyer for a large independent bookshop (Australia), reader for an Australian literary agent, member of a high school library team.
-I’ve also had five novels published (YA and Middle Grade, shortlisted for several awards), a narrative non-fiction book, and a Junior duology translated into multiple languages.
+I’ve also had six novels published (YA and Middle Grade, shortlisted for several awards), a narrative non-fiction book, and a Junior duology translated into multiple languages.

 What are my assessments like?

-I’m thorough – you will get a few thousand words of critique that covers all bases.
-I try to be kind with the way I express criticism (as a fellow writer, I understand how overwhelming a report can be) but I will be honest in my critique because I appreciate straight-talking from my own editors.
+I’m thorough – you will get a few thousand words of critique that covers all bases, from big things like structure to the nitty-gritty of style.
+As a fellow writer, I understand how overwhelming a report can be but I will be honest in my critique because I appreciate straight-talking from my own editors.
 I will also be sure to point out what is working wonderfully in your writing.
 My goal is to give you the most detailed report possible so that you can make all the necessary decisions when you come to redraft.
 I’ll discuss where your work sits in the current market and supply a breakdown of your creative options so that you’ve got a clear place to begin.
 Once you’ve received and digested the report, I’m happy to answer a couple of clarifying questions via email or a short Zoom call so that you are in a confident place for the next step.

 What is a submission appraisal?